Skip to Content

 Ensenada, Mexico, is a popular destination often included on Mexican Riviera cruise itineraries.
-If you’re stopping in this port and looking for things to do in Ensenada, I have some great suggestions.
+If you’re stopping in this port and looking for things to do in Ensenada, we have some great suggestions.

 This vibrant city offers some unique shore excursions and mouthwatering culinary experiences that will delight any visitor.
 While you’ll only have one day in Ensenada, you’re bound to leave great memories.